thosgood/this-weeks-finds/markdown/week19.md

 of the quantum field theory, and having it be 1 for all spacetimes means the theory is deadly dull.)

-> A note on simplicial dimension shifting, Adrian Ocneanu, preprint, available in AMSLaTeX as [`hep-th/9302028`](http://xxx.lanl.gov/abs/hep-th/9302028).
+> "A note on simplicial dimension shifting", Adrian Ocneanu, preprint, available in AMSLaTeX as [`hep-th/9302028`](http://xxx.lanl.gov/abs/hep-th/9302028).
 (Week 5)

 Crane and Yetter wrote a rebuttal noting that Ocneanu was not dealing with quite the same theory:

-> We are not stuck with gluing, by David Yetter and Louis Crane, preprint available as [`hep-th/9302118`](http://xxx.lanl.gov/abs/hep-th/9302118) in latex form, 2 pages.
+> "We are not stuck with gluing", by David Yetter and Louis Crane, preprint available as [`hep-th/9302118`](http://xxx.lanl.gov/abs/hep-th/9302118) in latex form, 2 pages.
 (Week 7)